 The Galatis Group name was born years ago in a moment of overzealous, youth-fuelled enthusiasm when I convinced myself that referring to me, myself and I in the plural was a good idea.
 But for now, I can assure you, it's still only me.
 Below is a little info on the ventures I'm currently engaged in.

 In 2008 I joined Yuppiechef.com as a partner & director.
 It is an e-commerce business my two friends Andrew Smith and Shane Dryden started in 2006.
-Over the past seven years we have grown the business from a team of four to a team of more than eighty-five employees today.
-In that time Yuppiechef.com has become South Africa's most highly awarded e-commerce store, having won Best eCommerce Site every year from 2010 - 2014 at the South African eCommerce Awards.
+Over the past eight years we have grown the business from a team of four to a team of around eighty-five employees today.
+In that time Yuppiechef.com has become South Africa's most highly awarded e-commerce store, having won Best eCommerce Site every year from 2010 - 2015 at the South African eCommerce Awards.

 We've learnt many lessons along the way.
 Our journey of having taken an e-commerce idea from inception through to full scale operation makes our experience somewhat unique.
 In addition to immersing ourselves in the full gamut of the e-commerce landscape including design, development, marketing, customer service, social media and e-commerce operations, we've spent many hours exploring what is required to build and lead great teams - and it is great teams that we believe are the building blocks of all great businesses.
 We were also fortunate along the way to have raised funding from Tiger Global, a leading US venture capital firm.
 This helped fuel our growth and exposed us to an international network of leading tech companies, fundamentally altering our views on the potential of the web.